yo5uke/fixes/README.md

 ## Overview

 > **Note**
-> The `fixes` package currently supports data with annual time intervals
+> By default, the `fixes` package assumes time is a regularly spaced
-> only.
-> For datasets with finer time intervals, such as monthly or quarterly
-> data, I recommend creating a new column with sequential time numbers
-> (e.g., 1, 2, 3, …) representing the time order.
-> This column can then be used for analysis.
+> numeric variable (e.g., year = 1995, 1996, …).
+> However, if your time variable is irregular or non-numeric (e.g.,
+> `Date` type), you can enable `time_transform = TRUE` to automatically
+> convert it to a sequential index within each unit.

 The `fixes` package is designed for conducting analysis and creating plots for event studies, a method used to verify the parallel trends